MaryamOmar/articles_popularity_prediction/README.md

 - Sara Altamimi @saraaltamimi12

 ## OVERVIEW
-in this project I'll be building a linear regression model to predicit the popularity of scientific articles.
+in this project we'll be building a regression model to predicit the popularity of scientific articles, then recommends popular articles to users based on th

 ## DATA
 The data will be scraped form researchgate.net, it will include information about all publications from a single department.
 I chose the department of social sciences from Loughborough University, becuase they have a solid number of publications and many different authers.